gsf/aws-params-env-action/README.md

 ## Prerequisites

 To use this action, you must have AWS credentials and region configured in the action environment.
-This can be done by using the [configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) step, for example, or by running the action on a self-hosted runner in AWS with an instance profile with permissions for AWS SSM Parameter Store.
+This can be done by using the [configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) step, for example, or by running the action on a self-hosted runner in AWS with an instance profile.

 ## Usage

-Add a step to your workflow like this:
+The only input is `params`, which accepts whitespace-separated pairs of the form "ENV_VAR=/aws/param" where "ENV_VAR" will be the name of a variable added to the environment for subsequent steps in the workflow.
+The value of that variable will be the value retrieved from AWS Parameter Store for a parameter named "/aws/param".
+Here is an example step:

 ```
 - name: Set env vars from AWS params